attrox/config-controller/README.md

 This package provides a quick front-end admin interface to update a Laravel configuration file.

-This is for the lazy developers who wants a quick "CMS" like admin interface to control the display of some webpage without the use of database.
+This is for the lazy developers who wants a quick "CMS" like admin interface to control the display of some web-page without the use of database.
 Just set up the Laravel configuration file and expose the page name (slug).
+The admin update will write back into the Laravel configuration file keeping intact the structure and comment in the config file.

 ### Usage Instructions